 variant built mod notes ____________________________________________________________________ A-6A 488 Initial attack variant, originally A2F-1.
 EA-6A 15 10 Initial ECM variant, originally A2F-1Q.
 A-6B - 19 SEAD variant.
 A-6C - 12 Night jungle fighting variant.
 KA-6D - 90 Dedicated tanker variant.
 A-6E 240 205 Second-generation attack variant.
 EA-6B 170 Second-generation ECM variant.
 A-6F - Unbuilt third-generation variant.
 A-6G - Unbuilt simplified third-generation variant. ____________________________________________________________________ 913 TOTAL A-6 PRODUCTION ____________________________________________________________________BACK_TO_TOP

-* In the early 1960s Grumman proposed a single-seat day combat version of the Intruder in response to a Navy requirement for a new strike aircraft.
+* In the early 1960s, Grumman proposed a single-seat day combat version of the Intruder in response to a Navy requirement for a new strike aircraft.
 The Grumman "G-128-12" was nothing more than an A-6A with a new forward fuselage, featuring the single-seat cockpit and a simpler radar system, plus twin 20 millimeter cannon firing out the nose.
-It had pretty much the same stores capabilities as the A-6A, though it was envisioned as carrying Sidewinder and even Sparrow AAMs for self-defense.
+It had pretty much the same stores capabilities as the A-6A, though it was envisioned as carrying Sidewinder and even Sparrow AAMs for self-defense, implying a radar system with Sparrow support.
 The Navy selected the Vought A-7 instead.

 I recall when I was a teenager back in Spokane, Washington in the late 1960s or early 1970s seeing an A-6 performing simulated strike attacks over the city.
 It's a vivid memory, but I found it a bit puzzling -- we had Air Force facilities near town, but no Navy or Marine air stations in the immediate area.
-On mentioning this in an earlier revision of this document, I was informed that the A-6 was from Naval Air Station Whidbey Island in Puget Sound.
-Spokane was a relatively short hop from NAS Whidbey and useful for training purposes.
+On mentioning this in an earlier revision of this document, I was informed that the A-6 was from Naval Air Station Whidbey Island in Puget Sound, in the Pacific coastal regions of Washington state.
+Spokane was a relatively short hop from NAS Whidbey, and useful for training purposes.
 For practice with live munitions, Intruders usually went to the range at Boardman in eastern Oregon.